-- Pay special attention to the integrity of their skin.
+- Pay special attention to the integrity of their skin to avoid bed sores.

 - Proper bedding to make your senior loved one as comfortable as possible.

-- Keeping to a schedule which helps with toileting.
+- Keeping to a schedule which helps with personal hygiene, medications, meals, etc.

 - Providing enough entertainment and activities with some purpose

 - If necessary, help them to reposition their body multiple times a day.